Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/TaskB2/README.md

 ![](./img/source.png)

-Navigating to `https://jbjlxkyofmpcxooy.ransommethis.net/qschfbjhzihmssyy/login` reveals the login page and the path key `qschfbjhzihmssyy` is the solution to the challenge.
+Navigating to `https://jbjlxkyofmpcxooy.ransommethis.net/qschfbjhzihmssyy/login` reveals the login page, and the path key `qschfbjhzihmssyy` is the solution to the challenge.

 ![](./img/login.png)